samerlahoud/tutorial-lpwan-iot/5GWF-19/system-perf-evaluation.md

 ### Transmission Formats

-- For a cell radius of 4 km, good radio conditions enable to exploit the spectral efficiency of multi tone transmission
+- For a cell radius of 4 km, good radio conditions enable to exploit the spectral efficiency of multi-tone transmissions
-- For larger cells, single tone transmissions achieves better signal quality and becomes more attractive
+- For larger cells, single tone transmissions achieve better signal quality and become more attractive

 \begin{figure}
 	\centering